flatcar-archive/flatcar-docs/os/booting-on-exoscale.md

 [API reference for updateVirtualMachine](https://community.exoscale.ch/compute/api/#updatevirtualmachine_GET)

-## SSH to your Flatcar Linux instances
+## SSH to your Flatcar Container Linux instances

-Flatcar Linux does not allow root connection to the instance.
+Flatcar Container Linux does not allow root connection to the instance.
 By default, it uses the `core` user instead of `root` and doesn't use a password for authentication.
 You'll need to add an SSH key(s) via the web console or add keys/passwords via your cloud-config in order to log in.

-To log in to a Flatcar Linux instance after it's created click on its IP address or run:
+To log in to a Flatcar Container Linux instance after it's created click on its IP address or run:

 ```sh
 ssh core@<ip address>